ewu-iot/iot_workshop/README.md

 ### Installing Java JDK 23

 Java Development Kit (JDK) 23 is required for compiling certain tools and libraries used with the Arduino IDE.
+Java is an essential component in the development of HTTP servers for data visualization applications.

 #### Steps:
 1. Download the JDK 23 installer from the official [Oracle JDK website](https://www.oracle.com/java/technologies/downloads)